ruricolist/serapeum/README.md

 3. You can (using `local*`) easily switch to block compilation of top-level functions.

+Serapeum’s implementation of internal definitions is as complete as it can be while remaining portable.
+That means full support for variables, functions, and symbol macros, but restricted support for macros.

 ### Using macros that expand into top-level definitions